 \subsection{B\"ohm trees in the finite $\lambda\Iterm$-calculus}

 Church strongly preferred the $\lambda\Iterm$-calculus over the unrestricted $\lambda$-calculus.
 For him the natural notion of the meaning of a $\lambda$-term is its finite normal form, provided it exists.
-Terms without finite normal form he considered to be meaningless or, in own wording, insignificant~\cite{Church1941}.
-Terms in the $\lambda\Iterm$-calculus have the pleasant property that, if they have a finite normal form, then all their subterms have a finite normal form.
+Terms without finite normal form he considered to be meaningless or, in his own alternative wording, insignificant~\cite{Church1941}.
 In the $\lambda\Iterm$-calculus terms without finite normal form can safely be identified.
 In the unrestricted calculus this leads to inconsistency~\cite[Proposition 2.2.4]{Barendregt1984}.

 In fact, Barendregt~\cite{Barendregt1973lambdaI} has shown that the unsolvable terms in the $\lambda\Iterm$-calculus are precisely the terms without finite normal form.
-Later Klop~\cite{Klop1975} gave a simpler proof.
-Both did not consider the B\"ohm tree construction.
-But in case of the $\lambda\Iterm$-calculus the B\"ohm tree construction simplifies enormously.
+Klop~\cite{Klop1975} gave a simpler proof.
+They did not consider the B\"ohm tree construction.
+But in setting of the $\lambda\Iterm$-calculus the B\"ohm tree construction simplifies enormously.
 There is no need to consider infinite terms and infinite reductions.
-We just add the rule Let us denote the $\lambda\Iterm$-calculus extended with this rule $\lambda\Iterm_{\beta\bot}$.
-This extension is confluent and normalising in the finitary sense, and the B\"ohm tree of any $\lambda\Iterm$-term either equals $\bot$ or is a finite $\bot$-free normal form.
-In the past we did not realise that the finite $\lambda\Iterm$-terms have finite B\"ohm trees.
-We tried to consider infinite $\lambda\Iterm$-terms, but realised that the set of finite and infinite $\lambda\Iterm$-terms is not closed under infinite $\beta$-reduction.
+We just add the fresh symbol $\bot$ to the syntax of the $\lambda\Iterm$-calculus plus the rule Let us denote this extension of the $\lambda\Iterm$-calculus by $\lambda\Iterm_{\beta\bot}$.
+The extension $\lambda\Iterm_{\beta\bot}$ is confluent and normalising in the finitary sense, and the B\"ohm tree of any $\lambda\Iterm$-term equals either $\bot$ or is a finite $\bot$-free normal form.
+In the past we have overlooked this construction, after observing that the set of $\lambda\Iterm$-terms is not closed under infinite $\beta$-reduction.
 In the limit a bound variable may ``drop off''.
 For instance, consider $\lambda v . \Yterm (\lambda xyz.xy) v$.
 Since

 we find that the finite $\lambda\Iterm$-term $\lambda v . \Yterm (\lambda xyz.xy) v$ has an infinite reduction to the infinite term $\lambda v \lambda z\lambda z\lambda z \ldots$ which is no longer a $\lambda\Iterm$-term.